zeropse/zeroguru/README.md

 **Project Lead & Developer**: zeropse (solo project)

-This project was built entirely by zeropse as an individual effort.
+This project was built entirely by me.